Carrying Hope Board Members

 Originally from Santiago, Chile, Max moved to the United States with his mother when he was 8 years old.
 After attending school and working in various cities in North and Latin America, he now calls Austin home and is committed to contributing to Carrying Hope’s Board and to the organization’s notable mission.

-Stasha is a mother of two toddlers and a community pharmacist.
+Stasha is a mother of two small children and a community pharmacist.
 Since moving to Austin in 2012, she has served on various professional and academic committees.
-In her spare time she enjoys spending time with family and friends!
+In her spare time she enjoys traveling, reading library books, watching reality shows, and most importantly, spending quality time with her family and friends.

 Susanne Kerns is a writer living in Austin, Texas with her husband and two children.
 In addition to co-hosting the Mom & … Podcast, she also runs “Informed Parents of Austin,” a group she founded to advocate for LGBTQIA+ students, families and staff in Austin and serves on the board of GLSEN and the Austin ISD School Health Advisory Council.